Data wrangling, grouping and aggregation#

 data.describe()

-By looking at the TEMP_F values (Fahrenheit temperatures), we can confirm that our measurements seems more or less valid because the value range of the temperatures makes sense, i.e. there are no outliers such as extremely high MAX values or low MIN values.
-It is always a good practice to critically check your data before doing any analysis, as it is possible that your data may include incorrect values, e.g. due to a sensor malfunction or human error.
+Looking at the TEMP_F values (Fahrenheit temperatures), we can confirm that our measurements seems more or less valid because the value range of the temperatures makes sense (i.e., there are no outliers such as extremely high MAX values or low MIN values).
+It is always a good practice to critically inspect your data before doing any analysis, as it is possible that your data may include incorrect values (e.g., due to a sensor malfunction or human error).

 Defining a function#

-Now we are sure that our data looks okay, and we can start our temperature conversion process by first defining our temperature conversion function from Fahrenheit to Celsius.
-Pandas can use regular functions, hence you can define functions for pandas exactly in the same way as you would do normally (as we learned in Chapter 1).
-Hence, let’s define a function that converts Fahrenheits to Celsius:
+Now that we are sure that our data looks correct, and we can start our temperature conversion process by first defining our function to convert from Fahrenheit to Celsius. pandas can use regular functions, so you can simply define functions for pandas exactly the same way as you would do normally (as we learned in Chapter 2, for instance).
+Let’s define a function that converts from degrees Fahrenheit to Celsius.

 def fahr_to_celsius(temp_fahrenheit):